 Often overlooked by visitors, turn right after disembarking the river cruise (or left at the bottom of the high street if you’ve come from St Mary’s Chapel), and follow the path for approx. 50 metres until you reach the Duke’s Bath House.

-Now a Beaulieu Estate property (and not accessible to the public), George, Duke of Montagu built this charming thatched cottage in 1760 for the use of his son, who suffered from arthritis.
+Now a holiday cottage (and not accessible to the public), George, Duke of Montagu built this charming thatched cottage in 1760 for the use of his son, who suffered from arthritis.
 Read the information panel to discover the property’s secret healing powers.

 Wander back past the launchways on the banks of the river and make your way to the Shipwright Workshop.